shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 If you have a bad day and end up having a dummy spit or saying something wrong to someone, or if you know you have been rude or were disrespectful then dig deep and apologise.
 No one should ever respond negatively to a sincere apology if it is said with sincerity and confidence.

-If you think it is ok to just ignore emails from colleagues requesting information then you are wrong, always respond within a couple of days, any longer is showing a non caring attitude and is certainly not conducive to a good working environment.
+When you think it is ok to just ignore emails from colleagues requesting information then you are wrong, always respond within a couple of days, any longer is showing a non caring attitude and is certainly not conducive to a good working environment.
 You are potentially impacting on their ability to do their job properly and it leads to everyone using the blame game to explain and justify why things don't get done.
 Be in control and organise yourself properly so as you can answer all non junk emails.
 Even if it is a quick acknowledgement that you will respond at a later time, but if you do say that then make sure you follow up, it is just good manners to do so and shows respect for others.

 Many people are looking for work, and having spent a lot of time refining their CV they apply in response to an advertised position.